Good to know

-This mountain cycling shoe form Scott features a rigid sole unit that makes it easier to push forward on tricky terrains.
+This mountain cycling shoe from Scott features a rigid sole unit that makes it easier to push forward on tricky terrains.
 It is constructed to fit closely for a secure and comfortable in-shoe experience.
 It also has a closure system that allows wearers to quickly fine-tune the fit.

 Another model to consider which closely resembles the MTB Team BOA is the Scott MTB Comp BOA.
 These trainers look very similar; however, the MTB Comp BOA’s outsole is not as stiff as the MTB Team BOA’s.

 Stiffness level.
 The MTB Team BOA scores an 8 out of 10 in the Scott Stiffness Index.
 That number translates to a very rigid outsole that makes pedaling, even on uneven terrains, quite easy.

 Traction.
 This pair of cycling shoes is equipped with the Sticki rubber.
 It is a compound that provides a reliable grip on any condition and various surfaces like soil, rocks, or roots.
 It also features the X Traction tread pattern that enhances the grip on uneven terrains.

 Comfortable ride.
 The sole unit employs the Power Zone construction.
 It aims to decrease the strain on the ankle and the knees by allowing torsional flex from the arch to the heel.

 The Scott MTB Team BOA uses a two-hole cleat system.
 This mountain cycling trainer is compatible with the following pedals: Shimano XT M800 Trail, Funn Ripper, Nukeproof Horizon CS, and Crankbrother Mallet E LS, to name a few.

 Reliable comfort.
 The upper of this mountain bike trainer is made of 3D Airmesh.
 This material is soft and allows air to freshen the foot chamber.